 A ULIP policy has a lock-in period of five years.
 The insurer imposes a surrender charge if you surrender the procedure before the lock-in period.
-This charge is meant to help the insurer recover the initial acquisition cost and is dependent on the premium you have paid.
+This charge is meant to help the insurer recover the initial acquisition cost and depends on theyour premiumartial withdrawal charge

-Once the lock-in period of the ULIP is over, the policyholder can make partial withdrawals from the policy.
+Once the lock-in period of the ULIP is over, the policyholder can withdraw partially from the policy.
 Some insurers may allow as many leaves as one wants.
 However, other insurers might limit the number of departures you can make and may levy this type of ULIP charge once the limit is crossed.

-Note that if you are using a ULIP return calculator, the return estimation does not consider all these charges.
+Note that if you use a ULIP return calculator, the return estimation does not consider all these charges.

-There might be several other charges for a ULIP plan depending on the insurer.
+Depending on the insurer, there might be several other ULIP plan charges.
 Remember that not all the orders are levied by all the insurers.
 Some companies have lesser amounts.
-It is essential to understand these various ULIP charges before going ahead with a ULIP purchase.
+Understanding these various ULIP charges is essential before going ahead with a ULIP purchase.